 The Windows synchronization utility uses Sage data objects, ODBC, NSIS (Nullsoft Scriptable Install System) package manager, NSSM (Non-Sucking Service Manager) and phc-win (PHP EXE compiler).
 It’s developed using C# and .NET.

 LiteBreeze developed our business software by providing outstanding service.
-They exceeded our expectations with deliverables.
+They exceeded our expectations.
 I highly recommend LiteBreeze if you plan to build your complex yet effectively manageable cloud-based business application.